windmill-labs/windmill-vscode/README.md

 ![demo](./wm-settings.png)

+You can create a user token in the Windmill app.
+Follow the instructions in the [Windmill docs](https://docs.windmill.dev/docs/core_concepts/webhooks#user-token).

 ## Usage

 1. Setup: After installing the extension, use the Windmill: Configure Remote, Workspace and Token command to setup your Windmill environment.